MYazidAlFarisy-aai/sentiment-analysis-caikit-hugging-face/README.md

 ## Author @MYazidAlFarisy-aai

-## Mentee assignment from IBM Advance AI @ Infinite Learning Course completion of Build a Chatbot to Analyze PDF Documents Using LLM from CognitiveClass.ai
+## Mentee assignment from IBM Advance AI @ Infinite Learning Course completion of Sentiment Analysis using Caikit and Hugging Face from CognitiveClass.ai

 ## Mentee Info